FlyingDiver/Indigo-Slack2/README.md

 ## Installation

-* This plugin requires the Python slackclient and websockets modules, which are not installed by default.
+* This is version 2.+ of the Slack 2 plugin, which uses the current slack_sdk package instead of the older slackclient package.
+The SDK requires Python 3, which this plugin supports by running the Python3 code in a separate process which communicates with the Python2 plugin.
+* These instructions assume you're running a version of macOS that supports Python3 natively (Catalina or later).
+Running an older version of macOS with Python3 installed separately will probably work, but has not been tested.
+The plugin assumes that there is a Python 3.8 (or later) binary at /usr/bin/python3.
+* For the Apple installed Python3 (Catalina or later) you must install and RUN Xcode to get the latest Python components.
+Just installing is not enough, Xcode must be started so you get the "Install additional components" prompt.
-* You will also need the Xcode command line tools.
+* Additional Python packages will need to be installed:

 ```
-sudo pip install slackclient
+sudo /usr/bin/pip3 install slack-sdk
-sudo pip install websocket
+sudo /usr/bin/pip3 install aiohttp
-sudo pip install websocket-client
+sudo /usr/bin/pip3 install aiofiles
 ```

 * Download the ZIP file from Releases (above)